Our Review Process

 One of the most overlooked nutrients for people with diabetes is iron.
-Iron deficiency can cause anaemia or maybe a health risk for Type 2 Diabetes, making it mandatory for people with diabetes to check for anaemia regularly.
-They also experience kidney damage which can lead to anaemia.
-Not having enough oxygen to the brain and other organs can be due to anaemia (iron deficiency), leading to significant health risks affecting multiple organ complications.
+Iron deficiency can cause anemia or maybe a health risk for Type 2 Diabetes, making it mandatory for people with diabetes to check for anemia regularly.
+They also experience kidney damage which can lead to anemia.
+Not having enough oxygen to the brain and other organs can be due to anemia (iron deficiency), leading to significant health risks affecting multiple organ complications.
 So while taking care of your diet, it is essential to ensure you consult your doctor before making any major changes.
 Moderation is vital in any nutrition intake, as excessive iron also has its side effects.

 Iron rich foods can be found in most vegetables, meats, and grains.
 So what are the foods that we must include daily in our diet to get our required intake of iron?
 Vegetables, fruits, legumes, whole grains, dairy, meat and poultry are all sources of iron.
 However, they need to be consumed in a certain way and in moderation to ensure our overall health.

 Iron is a mineral that the body requires for growth and development.
 It is used by the body to create haemoglobin, a protein found in red blood cells that transports oxygen from the lungs to all parts of the body, and myoglobin, a protein that provides oxygen to muscles.
 Read more about how to increase haemoglobin.
 Your body also requires iron for the production of certain hormones.
 People with diabetes need to maintain a healthy diet that provides a balanced portion of all nutrients, including iron.
 Everyone needs around 10-15 mg of iron in consumption in an average healthy body.
 People with diabetes should also include iron in their diet to ensure overall health.
 Several research reports have found that iron deficiency can be a significant health risk for Type 1 / Type 2 diabetes.
-This article will look at the iron-rich foods for people with diabetes that can be included in the diet and consumed healthily.
+This article will look at the iron-rich foods for iron rich foods for diabetic people that can be included in the diet and consumed healthily to avoid iron deficiency in diabetes.
+Also know more about diabetes diet chart

 100 mg of spinach contains 2.7 mg of iron and almost 28 mg of vitamin C. It helps in better absorption of iron in the body.
 It also contains vitamin A, K magnesium, and manganese, which are essential for the body's overall well-being.

-Spinach is the most iron-rich food for people with diabetes and is a highly palatable vegetable that mixes with almost every ingredient.
+Spinach is the vegetables for most iron-rich food for people with diabetes and is a highly palatable vegetable that mixes with almost every ingredient.
 From dals to pasta, paneer to sandwiches, spinach has found its way into most dishes and is easy to cook.
 Not just that, it can be mixed with lentils or sprouts to make a healthy dosa or a mixed vegetable soup to give the body all the nourishment it needs.
+Know about Indian breakfast for diabetes .

 Kidney beans, soybeans, rajma, chole, lima beans, and pinto beans are all significant sources of iron.
 Beans have about 5 mg of iron per 100 gms, while peas have about 1.5 mg.
 Chickpeas contain 6.2 mg of iron per 100 gms, whereas lentils contain 3.3 mg.